servetti-polito/neubot/doc/neubot.1.rst

   that Neubot should use.
 Example (which also indicates the default values)::

+    #
+    # /etc/neubot/users - controls the unprivileged user names used
+    # by Neubot to perform various tasks.
+    #
     update_user _neubot_update  # For auto-updates (MacOS-only)
     unpriv_user _neubot         # For network tests